aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `brew install php`

-After running this command latest version of php (7.3 as of this time) will be installed.
+After running this command latest version of PHP (7.3 as of this time) will be installed.

-You can run the following command to verify the current php version.
+You can run the following command to verify the current PHP version.

 `php -v`